ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 The aggregate data MUST be an XML file that SHOULD be subjected to GZIP compression.
-Declining to apply compression can cause the report to be too large for a receiver to process (a commonly observed receiver limit is ten megabytes); doing the compression increases the chances of acceptance of the report at some compute cost.
+Declining to apply compression can cause the report to be too large for a receiver to process (the total message size could exceed the receiver SMTP size limit); doing the compression increases the chances of acceptance of the report at some compute cost.
 The aggregate data MUST be present using the media type "application/ gzip" if compressed (see [@!RFC6713]), and "text/xml" otherwise.
 The filename MUST be constructed using the following ABNF: